mgondan/rswipl/README.md

 # rswipl: Embed SWI-Prolog into an R package

-_Matthias Gondan, Universität Innsbruck, Austria_
+_Matthias Gondan, Department of Psychology, Universität Innsbruck, Austria_

 Supported by the Erasmus+ programme of the European Commission, 2019-1-EE01-KA203-051708